Exotic particles below the TeV from low scale flavour theories: Conclusions

-Of course the charges in the models developed here are quite confusing \footnote{But note that, in the simplest case,they are all even and reduce to $4,\, 2,\, 1$ or $0$ by taking $\epsilon \sim \theta_C^2$.} although they are largely dictated by the known quark and lepton masses and mixings, and it seems difficult to conceive a UV completion yielding such a structure.
+The charges in the models developed here are certainly quite confusing \footnote{But note that, in the simplest case,they can be all even and reduce to $4,\, 2,\, 1$ or $0$ by taking $\epsilon \sim \theta_C^2$.} although they are largely dictated by the known quark and lepton masses and mixings, and it seems difficult to conceive a UV completion yielding such a structure.
 These models are then consistent but not quite convincing at least for this reason.
 Also, they do not predict precise empirical properties of the mass matrices.
-These shortcomings could be remedied by introducing non-abelian flavour symmetries (or, at least, several abelian ones) so to replace large charges by small symmetry breaking scales, should it seem more satisfactory.
-As already stated in the introduction, the arguments of this paper could be transposed to these more complex cases.
-In the present all-in-$U(1)$ model the MSSM contributions to the anomalies are dominated by the large charge-chiralities associated to light quark, neutrino or the higgsino masses asking for new states with similar flavour-chiralities.
-Analogously, the lighter heavy states will be associated to the anomalies of the symmetries broken at the lowest scale, presumably in correspondence with the same fermions.
+These shortcomings could be remedied by introducing non-abelian flavour symmetries (or, at least, several abelian ones) and replace large charges by sequential and hierarchical symmetry breaking scales, should it seem more satisfactory.
+In principle, the arguments of this paper could be transposed to these cases: the lighter heavy states will be associated to the anomalies of the symmetries broken at the lowest scale, presumably in correspondence with lighter quark, neutrino or the higgsino masses.
+However, gauging these symmetries usually introduce FCNC because of the lighter flavour gauge bosons associated to the lower scales along the same lines also discussed above, and the lowest scale would still be quite high\footnote{recently, it has been shown in \cite{Grinstein:2010ve} how to lower this scale while keeping FCNC under control (see also \cite{Berezhiani:1983rk,Berezhiani:1983hm}).
+However, the model discuted there is renormalizable and the mass parameters invariant under flavour symmetry are assumed to be much less than the non-invariant ones, which would be inconsistent with the effective theory formalism adopted here.}.

-Finally, let us comment on the non-supersymmetric counterpart of these flavour theories with a cutoff bounded by neutrino masses and FCNC/CPV restrictions as above, the last being a bit less constraining because of the higher dimension of the dangerous operators.
-In this case, one needs only one Higgs doublet and one flavon field and, assuming that the Higgs mass can be fixed, the analysis is quite similar to the supersymmetric version, but for the absence of the $\mu$-term and the corresponding higgsino chirality.
-This increases the SM anomalies to be compensated but, because of the change in the $\beta$-functions, one can take advantage of a larger number of new fermions consistent with asymptotic freedom to do it and even to implement gauge coupling unification.
+Finally, let us comment on the non-supersymmetric counterpart of these flavour theories \cite{eboli} with a cutoff lower bounded by neutrino masses and FCNC/CPV restrictions as above.
+In the simplest case, one needs only one Higgs doublet and one flavon field and, assuming that the Higgs mass can be fixed, the analysis is quite similar to the supersymmetric version, but for the absence of the $\mu$-term and the corresponding higgsino chirality.
+This increases the SM anomalies to be compensated but one can take advantage of a larger number of new fermions consistent with asymptotic freedom.
+The most striking difference is that, because of the three-fermion decay of the new heavy fermions, the latter are long-lived and stable enough to leave nicer signatures at the LHC.